 This behavior is specific to Internet Explorer.
-ASP and WSH have different execution models (as would other hosts).
+ASP and WSH have different execution models (as do other hosts).

-When a particular operation is performed during the evaluation of an expression has more to do with operator precedence than with the location of the expression.
-Thus, in the following example, multiplication is performed before subtraction, even though the subtraction appears first in the expression.
+Operator precedence determines when an operation is performed during the evaluation of an expression.
+In the following example multiplication is performed before subtraction, even though the subtraction appears first in the expression.

-When you step through the properties of an object with a for...in loop, you cannot necessarily predict or control the order in which the fields of the object are assigned to the loop counter variable.
+When you iterate through the properties of an object with a for...in loop, you cannot predict or control the order in which the fields of the object are assigned to the loop counter variable.
 Moreover, the order may be different in different implementations of the language.

-Although you use the this keyword inside the definition of an object, to refer to the object itself, you cannot ordinarily use this or similar keywords to refer to the currently executing function when that function is not an object definition.
-You can, if the function is to be assigned to an object as a method, use the this keyword within the function, to refer to the object.
+Although you use the this keyword inside the definition of an object to refer to the object itself, you cannot use this or similar keywords to refer to the currently executing function when that function is not an object definition.
+If the function is to be assigned to an object as a method, you can use the this keyword within the function to refer to the object.